Global Health and Migration unit (GHM)

-The World Health Organization designated the International Maternal and Child Health (IMCH), at the Department of Women's and Children's Health at Uppsala University as a WHO Collaborating Center on Migration and Health Data and Evidence.
+The World Health Organization designated Global Health and Migration unit (GHM), at the Department of Women's and Children's Health at Uppsala University as a WHO Collaborating Center on Migration and Health Data and Evidence.
 The designation as WHO Collaborating Centre is effective for a period of four years, starting from 16, September 2021 and will automatically end on 16, September 2025 unless a re-designation is approved by WHO before that date.

 Activities that will be carried out as WHO Collaborating Centre (WHO CC)